Last updated on November 12th, 2025 at 09:20 pm

 Gold Head Branch State Park has 16 cabins available to rent, nine of which date back to the 1930s when they were used by the Civilian Conservation Corps for housing.

-These historic cabins have a combined living room/bedroom, a separate bathroom, a separate fully equipped kitchen and a screened porch.
-A full-size bed sleeps two people and a futon/couch sleeps two people.
-The historic cabins are $65 a night.
+The historic cabins have a combined living room/bedroom, a separate bathroom, a separate fully equipped kitchen and a screened porch.
+A full-size bed sleeps two, and a futon/couch sleeps two more.
+The historic cabins are $65 plus a $7 daily utility fee with a two-night minimum.

-Another five concrete block cabins built in the 1950s sleep six.
+There are five concrete block cabins built in the 1950s that sleep six.
 These cabins have a separate bedroom, a living room/dining room, a bathroom, a fully equipped kitchen and a screened porch.
 The bedroom has a full-size bed that sleeps two, and the living room has a bunk bed and one futon/couch that each sleeps two people.
 The bathroom has a standard-size bathtub and shower.
-These cabins are $75 a night.
+These cabins are $75 a night, plus the $7 daily utility fee.

 There are two modern cabins that sleep six.
 These cabins are spacious with a living room/dining room, bathroom, two bedrooms, a fully equipped kitchen and a screened porch.
 There is a full-size bed in the master bedroom, two twin beds in the second bedroom and a pull-out couch in the living room.
-The modern cabins are $100 per night.
+The modern cabins are $100 per night, plus the $7 daily utility fee.

 The campground at Gold Head Branch State Park